Lim Chin Siong: 1961 Hong Lim by-election

 Although the "communist" faction had been frozen out of ever taking over the PAP, other problems had begun to arise internally.
 Ong Eng Guan, the former Mayor of the City Council, presented a set of "16 Resolutions" to revisit some issues previously explored by Lim Chin Siong's faction of the PAP: abolishing the PPSO, revising the Constitution, and changing the method of selecting cadre members.

 Although Ong's 16 Resolutions originated from the left-wing faction led by Lim Chin Siong, that faction had only reluctantly asked the PAP leadership to clarify its position on them, as they still thought that the party with Lee Kuan Yew at the helm was a better alternative than Ong.
 However, Lee took the stance taken by the left-wing PAP members as a lack of confidence in his leadership.
 This issue caused a rift between the "moderate" PAP members (led by Lee) and the "left-wing" faction (led by Lim).

 Ong was then expelled, and he resigned his Legislative Assembly seat to challenge the government to a by-election in Hong Lim in April 1961, where he won 73.3% of the vote.
-This was despite the fact that Lee Kuan Yew had made a secret alliance with Fong Chong Pik, the leader of the Communist Party of Malaya (CPM), to get the CPM cadres to support the PAP in the by-election.